CAPLTER/desert-fertilization-shiny/README.md

 relationship between samples and result (Lachat, ICP, AQ2, etc.) that is handled much better with a sampling event.

-Resin Lachat data can be married to metadata using one of two approaches: (1) manually enter all metadata details (site, date, notes), or (2) merge metadata entered into an Excel file, and manually enter only information not available from the merge.
-As a site and date are required for all Lachat unknowns are required for upload, the latter is a far more efficient approach, at least in those cases where metadata has already been entered.
+The initial approach allowed for resin Lachat data to be married to metadata using one of two approaches: (1) manually enter all metadata details (site, date, notes), or (2) merge metadata entered into an Excel file, and manually enter only information not available from the merge.
+The latter approach proved highly problematic as sheets containing metadata that were to be merged with Lachat output had to be meticulously curated, which was not practical with a spreadsheet - also there was not an efficiency gain since the data have to be entered at some point so it might as well be with the Lachat file itself.

 Fertilizer is a simple upload and viewer.